webcomics/dosage/doc/web/content/comics/SmackJeeves_SonicUniverseAsk.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>HI THERE!
 Do you read Sonic: Universe, or Sonic Universe- Sides?...
 No?
 WELL!
 Would you like to learn about it? n...no?...
 AH WELL!
 Here you can ask the characters anything you wish!
 And they will answer as they please!
-Probable Spoilers for the Main Comic</td>
+I'll try keep spoilers to a minimum buuuuuuut no promises ;3 You have been warned.
+Sonic: Universe: http://www.smackjeeves.com/comicprofile.php?id=50028 Sonic Universe- Sides: http://www.smackjeeves.com/comicprofile.php?id=129411</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://sonicuniverseask.smackjeeves.com/comics/">http://sonicuniverseask.smackjeeves.com/comics/</a></td>